SRombauts/UEPlasticPlugin/README.md

 - add dedicated icon for Replaced/Merged files

 #### Known issues
-- Revert "Unchanged only" does nothing because Plastic SCM cli lacks a "checked-out but unchanged" status.
 - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI
 - Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
 - #18 Error messages with accents are not correctly handled/displayed (for instance connection error in French)